 Looking at the fantasy of lucrative distribution contracts and outstanding team coverage a few years ago, the Astros and Rockets had to be licking their chops at the possibility of launching CSN Houston.
 However, perhaps in their haste to get in on the RSN action, they rushed the process, failing to outline a path for full carriage before switching over.
 That lack of foresight might prove to be a colossal mistake.

 In just the last few months, they have had not one, but two cash-calls to investors to infuse funds into the network.
 The Rockets' ownership structure is pretty simple, but the Astros, with some 40 minority owners in addition to Jim Crane, present some issues.
 How many more cash-calls can the investors take before a push to dismantle CSN Houston and return to Fox Sports begins?
-The Rockets source I talked to indicated that their patience may not last for much longer
+Could CSN Houston run out of money?

 Nobody wants to talk about it, but the clock may be ticking on CSN Houston.